BrokenShards/MiInput/readme.md

 ## Changelog

+### Version 0.11.0
+- Instead of directly using the `SFML.Window.Keyboard.Key` enum for keyboard events, a clone enum 'Key' is used instead. `Key` does not include `Key.Unknown` or the depreciated keys so iterating over `Enum.GetNames` ensures the index is the same as the enum value.
+- Updated MiCore to version 0.10.0.

 ### Version 0.10.0
 - Now `JoystickState` and `JoystickManager` just use the first connected joystick rather than specifying the player index, because of this, `Input.Actions` is no longer an array.
 - Updated MiCore to version 0.9.0.